MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/help/contributor-guide.md

 # ms.search.industry:
 ms.search.validFrom: 2016-02-28
 ms.dyn365.ops.version: Operations
-ms.date: 01/31/2020
+ms.date: 02/03/2020
 ms.author: edupont
 ---

 # Extend, Customize, and Collaborate on the Help

-The source files for the Help for the base application is available in public GitHub repos so that you can easily extend and customize the content for your customers.
+The source files for the Help for the Microsoft's Finance and Operations apps are available in public GitHub repos so that administrators can easily extend and customize the content for specific solutions.
 In this section, you can learn about working with the GitHub repos and MarkDown files.

 You can also find guidance in the [Docs Contributor Guide](/contribute/).